pulsar-neighborhood/pulsar-neighborhood.github.io/content/spotlight/pedro-silvestre.md

 email:
 other: https://www.doc.ic.ac.uk/~pms20/
 showtoc: false
+meta:
+    description: Pedro is a Ph.D. student with the LSDS Group at Imperial College London.
+His research focuses on the interplay between Dataflow Systems & novel DL Use Cases.
 ---

 Pedro is a PhD student with the Large-Scale Data & Systems (LSDS) Group at Imperial College London, where his research focuses on the interplay between Dataflow Systems and novel Deep Learning Use Cases.
 Pedro wrote a blog post titled "[On the Internals of Stream Processing](https://www.doc.ic.ac.uk/~pms20/post/stream-processing-thread-model/)" which was starting point for his talk at our meetup.